metablaster/WindowsFirewallRuleset/Readme/CONTRIBUTION.md

 Use cammel case for variables, types, symbols etc; lowercase for language keywords.

-For example each rule uses exactly the same order or paramters split into exactly the same number of lines.\
+Each rule uses exactly the same order or paramters split into exactly the same number of lines.\
-This is so that when you need to search for something it's easy to see what is where right away.
+This is so that when you need to change or search something it's easy to see what is where right away.

-Another example, the code in scripts is ordered into "sections" in following way, and may be different if needed for what ever reason:
+The code in scripts is ordered into "sections" in following way, and may be different if needed for what ever reason:
 1. License notice
 2. Inclusions (modules, scripts)
 3. User input